 As valuable talent moves from job to job, companies are rightly concerned over materials that might leave with a departing employee, or arrive with a new one.
-Our Trade Secrets and Employee Mobility practice group regularly handles the myriad business and legal issues surrounding the movement of personnel and the potential misappropriation of trade secrets.
+Our Trade Secrets & Employee Mobility practice group regularly handles the myriad business and legal issues surrounding the movement of personnel and the potential misappropriation of trade secrets.
 Employers in every industry rely on our attorneys to help them minimize the risk of both hiring people from, and losing people to, their competitors.

 Assessing Hiring Decisions

 In the interest of avoiding costly litigation, our clients trust us to weigh in on all important hires and dismissals.
 We assess their hiring practices in a holistic, risk-managed way.
 We scrutinize their policies and procedures—their restrictive covenants, training programs, protection of trade secrets, IT protocols, and all other potential areas of vulnerability—to weigh risks and recommend ways of mitigating them.